Your fastest associates are losing two hours a day.

 The shift change problem nobody's solved

-If you run a large manufacturing plant or distribution center, you already know the shift change drill.
-Every eight hours, somewhere between 500 and 2,000 workers arrive or leave simultaneously.
+If you run a large fulfillment center, manufacturing plant, or distribution center, you already know the shift change drill.
+Every eight hours, somewhere between 500 and 2,000 associates arrive or leave simultaneously.
 They park in lots that are, in many cases, a quarter mile or more from the building entrance.
 They walk — through truck courts, across active loading zones, past forklift lanes — and eventually reach their workstation.

 That transition window is one of the most operationally vulnerable moments in your day.
-Inbound workers are rushing to clock in on time.
-Outbound workers are tired, distracted, and moving through the same spaces in the opposite direction.
+Inbound associates are rushing to clock in on time.
+Outbound associates are tired, distracted, and moving through the same spaces in the opposite direction.

 At most facilities, the solution to this is nothing.
-Workers walk.
+Associates walk.
 If someone has a mobility issue, maybe there's a golf cart.
-But the line workers — the people who actually make the operation run — are on their own.
+But the pickers, packers, stowers, and sorters — the people who actually make the operation run — are on their own.

 The math on this is simple but rarely calculated.
-If a worker spends 15 minutes walking from their car to their workstation and 15 minutes walking back, that's 30 minutes per worker per day.
-For a facility with 1,000 workers across three shifts, that's 500 hours of walking time per day.
+If an associate spends 15 minutes walking from their car to their workstation and 15 minutes walking back, that's 30 minutes per associate per day.
+For a facility with 1,000 associates across three shifts, that's 500 hours of walking time per day.
 Over a 250-day operating year, that's 125,000 hours — the equivalent of more than 60 full-time employees doing nothing but walking.

 You'd never tolerate that inefficiency on the production line.
 But in the parking lot, it's invisible.